 How does a personal line of credit work?

 If you need cash, you can make a withdrawal with a bank account transaction or wire transfer without paying a fee on top of interest charges.
-Your options will depend on who provides your line of credit.
+Your options will depend on the institution that provides your line of credit.

 Unlike with a credit card, personal lines of credit come with a predetermined draw period, wherein you can freely make purchases and make payments on your balance.
 Draw periods typically last a few years, but may vary among lenders.
 If you have an outstanding balance after your draw period ends, you’ll need to pay it off during a set repayment period.